helm/helm-www/versioned_docs/version-3/topics/provenance.md

 ---
-title: "Helm Provenance and Integrity"
+title: Helm Provenance and Integrity
-description: "Describes how to verify the integrity and origin of a Chart."
+description: Describes how to verify the integrity and origin of a Chart.
-aliases: ["/docs/provenance/"]
 sidebar_position: 5
 ---